College of Health Professions

 - medical laboratory sciences, and

-Four programs lead to the master’s degree — aging studies, communication sciences and disorders, nursing and physician assistant.
+Five programs lead to the master’s degree — aging studies, communication sciences and disorders, health administration, nursing and physician assistant.
 Four programs lead to the doctoral degree — audiology, communication sciences and disorders, nursing and physical therapy.
 Admission to all of these programs requires a bachelor’s degree and the fulfillment of additional requirements.

 More information on graduate programs is available in the WSU Graduate Catalog.